Pediatric Orthodontist in Jackson Heights, Huntington Station and Oyster Bay NY

 - Shifting of the jaw when your child opens or closes the mouth (cross bites)

 **If your child is older than 7, it’s certainly not too late for a check-up.
 Because patients differ in both physiological development and treatment needs, the orthodontist’s goal is to provide each patient with the most appropriate treatment at the most appropriate time.

 Often times, many problems can be successfully treated in one stage.
 If Dr Gibbs recommends early treatment, his goals for this phase are limited and geared towards preventing harm to adult teeth and gums, and normalizing dental eruption and growth problems.

 Early treatment, also known as Phase I, typically begins around age 8 or 9.
-Phase II (full braces) could begin around age 11 or when the permanent teeth are
+Phase II (full braces) could begin around age 11.

 WHAT CAUSES ORTHODONTIC PROBLEMS, AND HOW WILL EARLY TREATMENT BENEFIT MY CHILD?

 Orthodontic problems are usually inherited, caused by injury to the mouth, or early/late loss of baby teeth, or thumb-sucking habits.
 Most children lose all their baby teeth by age 13.
 By the end of their teen years, the jaw bones mature and stop growing.
 Early intervention can mean more treatment options when ready for full braces and can help prevent unnecessary dental procedures as an adult.
-The most common possible early treatments include palate expanders, lingual arches, and underbite correction.
+The most common possible early treatments in Pediatric dentistry and orthodontics include palate expanders, lingual arches, and under bite correction.

 Phase I Treatment: